 - Defeat Means Friendship: In the Sonic Zone Remix Competition, one of the finalists collaborated with three of his defeated opponents for the last round.

-- Long Runner - Originally founded in December 1999.
+- Long Runner: DJ Pretzel originally founded the site in December of 1999.
 By internet standards, this site is practically ancient.

-- Product Placement - Mentioned at least Once an Episode on the video game music podcast Nitro Game Injection, which also plays at least one song from the site on almost every episode.
-Considering Larry Oji, OCR's Head Submissions Evaluator, is a co-host of the show, well...
+- Product Placement: The site ges mentioned at least Once an Episode on the video game music podcast Nitro Game Injection, which also plays at least one OC Remix on almost every episode.
+Larry Oji (the site's Head Submissions Evaluator) is a co-host of the show, by the way.

-- Spin-Off - Several, including the aforementioned OLR, ReMix:ThaSauce (in itself a Spin-Off of the video game music news site Tha Sauce, and originally began as an April Fools joke), and the most popular, VGMix (now defunct), which had an open song submission system and began as a Take That against OCR, but has since reconciled.
-The site itself is actually a spinoff of a webcomic called OverClocked.
-The comic has been silently discontinued (the last update was in 2001), while OCR has become the main focus of the site staff.
+- Spin-Off: OC Remix has several.
+There is the aforementioned OLR; ReMix:ThaSauce (in itself a Spin-Off of the video game music news site Tha Sauce, and originally began as an April Fools joke); and VGMix (now defunct), which had an open song submission system and began as a Take That! against OCR (but later reconciled).
+OC Remix itself is a spinoff of a webcomic called OverClocked (which was silently discontinued in 2001).

-- With Lyrics - A fair amount of remixes do this, in everything from Piss Take Rap (ever wondered what it would be like to hear a cactuar or tonberry rap a few lines?
+- With Lyrics: A fair amount of vocal-oriented remixes do this, in everything from Piss-Take Rap (ever wondered what it would be like to hear a cactuar or tonberry rap a few lines?
 Wonder no more!) to epic One Woman Wails.